|

 interacting as though they would always be together through time.

-“What’s unusual about this one is that I used a brush with acrylic paint
+“What’s unusual about this one is that I used a brush with acrylic

 first, which was very loose and free; then I used the pastels in layers.”